What is an Area Structure Plan (ASP)?

 Project Update:

-Phase 1 of the Southwest Area Structure Plan (SW ASP) has been completed.
-Background research has been conducted for the study area, including a comprehensive review of the Municipal Development Plan – Connection to Our Future and various City of Lloydminster Master Plans that will guide future land use within the study area.
+Phase 1 and 2 of the Southwest Area Structure Plan (SW ASP) have been completed.
+Background research has been conducted for the study area, including a comprehensive review of the Municipal Development Plan – Connection to Our Future and various municipal master plans that will guide future land use within the area.

-In terms of development, the team has identified existing oil and gas infrastructure as the largest constraint; the project team is determining appropriate recommended development setbacks and suitable land uses in proximity to this infrastructure.
-Additionally, the natural features of the area are being analyzed to determine how they could be incorporated into the open space concept.
+In terms of development, the project team has identified existing oil and gas infrastructure as the largest constraint in which established recommended development setbacks and suitable land uses in proximity to this infrastructure.
+Additionally, natural features within the area have been analyzed to determine how they could be incorporated into the open space concept and inform policy writing.
+The initial draft of the ASP document sections are underway, and the first draft of the future land use concept is complete.

 The base maps (found in the right column for desktop users) illustrate the characteristics of the land and planned infrastructure.
 Please note, all maps are subject to change.
 The future infrastructure maps were informed by the following plans:

-The above master plans will guide the general layout of infrastructure within the study area.
-The project team will utilize the proposed location of infrastructure and overlay it with the MDP's guidance on the location of various land uses to establish a conceptual vision for the SW ASP Future Land Use Concept.
-Alongside these technical master plans, the Bud Miller All Seasons Park Master Plan will be considered to determine how the park will influence the future growth of the area.
+The above master plans were utilized to guide the general layout of infrastructure within the study area.
+The project team has overlayed the proposed infrastructure with the MDP's guidance on the location of various land uses to establish the draft future land use concept.
+Alongside these technical master plans, the Bud Miller All Seasons Park Master Plan has been considered to determine how the park will influence the future growth of the area.

 Next Steps: